Key Points

 Homeowner Debt Relief

-Although Floridians can earn equity by owning a home, you can still accumulate debts related to a mortgage, property management costs, or repairs.
-Hurricane damage and rising insurance premiums also make homeownership costly.
+Although Floridians can accumulate equity in their homes, they can still rack up debts related to a mortgage, property management costs, and repairs.
+Hurricane damage and rising property insurance premiums also make homeownership costly.

 Retirement Debt Relief